-She serves as a Caribbean advisor to Mama Cash, the first international women’s fund in the world, and Match International, Canada’s first international women’s fund.
-She has also worked with the African Women’s Development Fund (AWDF), a feminist grantmaking foundation based in Ghana.
-She currently sits on the boards of Just Associates (JASS), a global organization working to strengthen the voice, visibility, and power of women.
+She also serves as a Caribbean advisor to Mama Cash, the first international women’s fund in the world, and has worked with the African Women’s Development Fund (AWDF), a feminist grantmaking foundation based in Ghana.

 Amina holds a B.A. in Political Science and Women’s Studies from McGill University (Distinction) and an MSc in Gender, Development and Globalization from the London School of Economics (LSE).

 Amina has lived and worked in Nigeria, Canada, Jamaica, and the UK.
 She currently makes her home the small Caribbean island of Antigua and Barbuda.